When Magic Doesn’t Look Like Magic

 A while ago there was a discussion on how magic often manifests in such subtle and mundane ways that doesn’t look like magic at all.
 This leads a lot of people to doubt their magic actually worked.
 They did the working, they got the result, but they still feel they are fooling themselves into believing that it was the magic that created that result.

 This post contains affiliate links, which means that if you click and make a purchase, I may earn a small commission (at no extra cost to you).
-This helps me cover some of the cost of running this blog.
-So thank you for the support 🙂

 I am familiar with this problem because a long time ago, I had it myself.